Xeonam/Weather-Forecast/doc/system-plan.md

 protect your interests, and stay safe in the face of unpredictable weather conditions.
 It's your window to the skies, providing clarity in an ever-changing world of weather.

+## Model of Business Processes

+### Data Acquisition and Processing

+- **Data Collection:**  The Weather Forecast web application relies on external weather data sources, such as meteorological agencies, satellites, and weather sensors, to obtain real-time and forecasted weather information.

+- **Data Integration:** Raw weather data is collected from multiple sources and integrated into the application's database.
+This data includes temperature, precipitation, wind speed, humidity, and other relevant meteorological parameters.

+- **Data Processing:** The application processes the collected data, performing calculations and aggregations to generate accurate and detailed weather forecasts.
+Various algorithms and models are employed to predict weather conditions.

+### User Interaction

+- **Location Selection:** Users can search for and select their preferred location or city to obtain weather forecasts for their area.
+The application provides a user-friendly interface for location input.

+- **Viewing Weather Information:** Users can access current weather conditions, hourly and daily forecasts, as well as historical weather data for their selected location.
+The application displays this information through a user-friendly interface that includes graphs, charts, and textual descriptions.

+- **Customization:** Users can customize their weather experience by setting preferences, such as temperature units (e.g., Celsius or Fahrenheit), language preferences, and notification settings.

+### Advertising and Monetization (if applicable)

+- **Advertising:** The application may display advertisements to generate revenue.
+Advertisements are strategically placed within the user interface while ensuring a seamless user experience.

+### Data Security and Compliance

+- **Data Protection:** The application adheres to data protection regulations and security standards to safeguard user data and ensure privacy.

+- **Compliance:** Compliance with relevant weather forecasting and data usage regulations is maintained.
+This includes compliance with meteorological data licensing agreements and any legal requirements regarding weather information.

 ## Physical Environment:

 The development of our weather forecast application will take place